wayfair-incubator/oss-template/README.md

 - [ ] Add names and contact information for actual project maintainers to [`MAINTAINERS.md`](MAINTAINERS.md).
 - [ ] Delete the content of [`CHANGELOG.md`](CHANGELOG.md).
 We encourage you to [keep a changelog](https://keepachangelog.com/en/1.0.0/).
 - [ ] Configure [`renovate.json`](renovate.json) for your project's language and tooling dependencies.
+  - [ ] Note that the base `renovate.json` file included with this template inherits most of its configuration logic from Wayfair OSPO's recommended presets, hosted [here](https://github.com/wayfair/ospo-automation/blob/main/default.json).
+If your project does not require advanced dependency configuration, this may be sufficient for your needs.
   - [ ] 💡 To learn more about using and configuring [Renovate](http://renovatebot.com/), check out our [wayfair.github.io](https://wayfair.github.io) article: **[Managing Project Dependencies](https://wayfair.github.io/docs/managing-dependencies/)**.
 - [ ] Replace the generic content in this file with the relevant details about your project.
 - [ ] Acknowledge that some features like [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) are only available when the repo is `public`.